Vishram1123/gjs-osk/README.md

 # [GJS OSK](https://extensions.gnome.org/extension/5949/gjs-osk/)
-A (marginally) better on screen keyboard for GNOME 45+ (go to the [pre-45 branch](https://github.com/Vishram1123/gjs-osk/tree/pre-45) for compatibility from gnome 42 and up)
+A (marginally) better on screen keyboard for GNOME 45+ (go to the [pre-45 branch](https://github.com/Vishram1123/gjs-osk/tree/pre-45) for compatibility from gnome 42-44)
 # Update
 Sorry, I haven't been able to make progress on the keyboard - I have been busy with school work and life.
 I will get back to this as soon as possible.
 ## Advantages over the default OSK: